pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

         annotation_classes: None = None,
     ) -> tuple[str, tuple[str, ...], None]:
         """
-        This function allowes you to create
+        This function allows you to create
         the keys necessary to extract the files that you want to convert.
         """